isl-org/OpenBot/open-code/README.md

    click.
 5. Design the instructions for OpenBot with zero code.
 6. Fully responsive design optimized for mobile and tablet browsing.

+### Project Storage
+This project allows users to store their data both locally and on `Google Drive`.
+When the project is created, it is automatically stored in the `local storage` of the user's device.
+As changes are made to the project, the local storage is updated in real-time.

+Additionally, users can upload their project to Google Drive by clicking on the [upload icon](#upload-in-drive).
+This allows users to access their project from any device with internet access, making it easier to work on the project from different locations.
+  - #### Local Storage
+    Local storage is a built-in web technology that allows web applications to store data locally within the user's browser.
+This means that the project is stored on the user's device and can be accessed without an internet connection.

+    In this project, the local storage is used to store the project whenever changes are made to it.
+The project is stored in the browser's cache, which means that it will persist even if the user closes the tab or the browser.

+  - #### Google Drive Storage
+    Google Drive is a cloud-based storage service provided by Google.
+It allows users to store and share files online, as well as access them from any device with internet access.

+    In this project, users can upload their project to Google Drive by clicking on the upload icon when they are signed in to the website.
+The project is then stored on the user's Google Drive account, which means that it can be accessed from any device with internet access.

+    To access their project from Google Drive, users can simply log in to their Google account and navigate to [my projects](#project-section), where all their stored projects will be displayed.

 ## OpenBot Playground Screens